+- 1Sampled in 2015.

-The MCL for beta particles is 4 mrem/year.
-U.S. EPA considers 50 pCi/L to be the level of concern for beta particles.
+- 2The MCL for beta particles is 4 mrem/year.
+The U.S. EPA considers 50 pCi/L to be the level of concern for beta particles.

-Average disinfection level for the year.
+- 3 Sampled in 2009.

+- 4 In the 2nd Quarter of 2015, we converted to free chlorine for maintenance of the distribution system.
+During this time, the 0.41 value was a free residual.

+- 5LRAA for 2nd Quarter of 2015.

+- 6LRAA for 3rd Quarter of 2015.

-Turbidity is a measure of the cloudiness of the water.
+- 7Turbidity is a measure of the cloudiness of the water.
 It is monitored because it is a good indicator of the effectiveness of the filtration system.

+- 8 Sampled in 2008.

-Unregulated contaminants are those for which EPA has not established drinking water standards.
-The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
+- 9Unregulated contaminants are those for which the U.S. EPA has not established drinking water standards.
+The purpose of unregulated contaminant monitoring is to assist the EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.